pcarbonn/xmtlib/src/doc.md

 ## // LINK src/doc.md#_Constructor

-# // LINK src/doc.md#_has_g_rows
+# // LINK src/doc.md#_has_g_complexity

-A query has G rows if it has as many rows as the cross-product of its free variable.
+A query has G complexity if it generates (before filtering by a where clause) as many rows as the cross-product of its free variable.
+Hence:

-Hence, a finite G view has G rows, but any query over an infinite domain does not have G rows.
+* a finite G view has G complexity
+* any query over an infinite domain does not have G complexity

-A TU or UF view has an exclude iff its query has G rows.
-A finite G view has G complexity.
-An infinite does not.
+* the TU query for a compound term for a predicate with a truncated interpretation does not have G complexity.

+# // LINK src/doc.md#_exclude

 A G view never has an exclude.
+A TU or UF view has an exclude iff its query has G complexity.

-The exclude is not added to the sql if there are no Ids in the G column.
+The exclude is not added to the sql if the G column is true (or false).